Explore Our Tours & Walks

 If you think the hills are beautiful by day, wait until you see them at night.

-Our Night Hikes are gentle, guided evening walks around Dublin and Wicklow where we slow things down and experience the landscape in a completely different way.
+Our Night Walks are gentle, guided evening walks around Dublin and Wicklow where we slow things down and experience the landscape in a completely different way.
 As the sun sets and darkness settles in, the noise fades, the crowds disappear, and your senses begin to sharpen.

 We walk at an easy pace using headtorches when needed, letting our eyes adjust naturally to the light of the moon and stars.
 Along the way, we’ll chat about constellations, local folklore, nocturnal wildlife, and how our ancestors would have experienced these same hills without streetlights or screens.